Jerusalem District No. 5 Schoolhouse

-Jerusalem District No. 5 Schoolhouse is a historic one-room school building located at 3510 Old Jerusalem Rd, Wantagh, New York in Nassau County, New York.
-It is owned by Levittown Union Free School District #5.
-It was built in 1876 and enlarged to three rooms about 1920.
+Jerusalem District No. 5 Schoolhouse is a historic one-room school building located at 3510 Old Jerusalem Rd in Wantagh, in Nassau County, New York, United States.
+It is owned by Levittown Union Free School District (U.F.S.D. #5).

+Description

+The schoolhouse was built in 1876 and enlarged to three rooms about 1920.
 It is a T-shaped building with the original section located at the rear.
 It is a long frame building on a poured concrete foundation and hipped roof with shallow overhanging eaves.
 The main entrance features a portico.
 It is now leased out to a private day care facility.

-It was listed on the National Register of Historic Places in 1996, and was also listed as a Town of Hempstead Historic Site.
+It was listed on the National Register of Historic Places in 1996, and is also listed as a Town of Hempstead Historic Site.